edHelper.com

 Walruses

-3 In the past, scientists believed that walruses use their tusks to dig around the ocean bottom to search for their favorite food - clams, crabs, shellfish, and sea urchins.
-This assumption, however, has been proved incorrect.
+3 In the past, scientists believed that walruses use their tusks to dig around the ocean bottom to search for their favorite foods - clams, crabs, shellfish, and sea urchins.
+This assumption, however, has been proven incorrect.
 How do walruses find their food then?
 Walruses have about 400 to 700 whiskers in 13 to 15 rows on their snouts.
 Walruses use these sensor-like whiskers to feel around the murky ocean bottom.
 When they find food, they shoot a jet of water from their mouths to make the prey move so they can eat it.

 Paragraphs 4 to 5: